BUSINESS MATTERS

 Hot Springs

 Arkansas is a state rich in history with a tourism industry that provides a lot to see and do.
 Tourism, strengthened by the revitalization of many key areas of our state, contributes quite a lot to our economy.
 During this session, class members will have a chance to look into an area full of history.
-This area has been a target for many revitalization projects that have restored structures to their historical beauty, reinforced the draw for tourists and increased the effect of economic development in the region.
+The Hot Springs area has been a target for many revitalization projects that have restored structures to their historical beauty, reinforced the draw for tourists and increased the effect of economic development in the region.

-April 16 - April 18, 2025
+April 15 - April 17, 2026

-Session VIII – Regional Development
+Session VIII – Regional Development, Education, & Workforce Development

 Northwest Arkansas

-May 15 - May 16, 2025
+May 14 - May 15, 2026

 Session IX – Leadership, Planning & Graduation